 Organize and analyze the information gathered during the Participatory Assessment

 NGO partners, as members of a multidisciplinary team, are involved in the organization and analysis of the information gathered during the Participatory Assessment.
-The analysis is carried out from a holistic perspective to prioritize the most urgent protection risks raised and solutions proposed in order produce an overall synthesis report.
+The analysis is carried out from a holistic perspective to prioritize the most urgent protection risks raised and solutions proposed in order to produce an overall synthesized report.